VGT Strangle Strategy

 VGT thesis for this strangle

-The market-implied 1-standard-deviation range for VGT extends from approximately $104.33 on the downside to $123.17 on the upside.
+The market-implied 1-standard-deviation range for VGT extends from approximately $104.78 on the downside to $127.94 on the upside.
 A VGT long strangle is the OTM cousin of the straddle: lower up-front cost but the underlying has to travel further past either OTM strike before the position turns profitable at expiration.
-Current VGT IV rank near 59.88% is mid-range against its 1-year distribution, so the IV signal is neutral; the strangle thesis on VGT should anchor more to the directional view and the expected-move geometry.
+Current VGT IV rank near 77.65% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on VGT at 34.70%.
 As a Financial Services name, VGT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to VGT-specific events.

 VGT strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 VGT positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move VGT alongside the broader basket even when VGT-specific fundamentals are unchanged.
 Always rebuild the position from current VGT chain quotes before placing a trade.